 If your 3D printer finds itself in a cold environment, the difference in the temperature it needs to adequately print can start to increase warping, and cause prints to become loose on the print bed before it finishes.

 Ideally, you want your room temperature high as well as constant.
 A good way to tackle this would be to have an enclosure around your printer to retain the heat necessary for a good quality print.

 If you want to take an extra step, get yourself an enclosure.
-A great one is the Sovol Warm Enclosure for Ender 3D Printers.
-It’s pretty expensive, but it will last you years and usually results in better prints.
+A great one is the Creality Fireproof Enclosure from Amazon.
+It’s a great long term purchase if you love 3D printing that should last you years and usually results in better prints.

 A good idea to lower how much heating your bed has to do is to use a FYSETC Foam Insulation Mat .
 It has great thermal conductivity and greatly reduces heat and cooling loss of your heated bed.

 If your printer is in a cold environment, I’ve heard of people using an electric radiator to keep the temperature high which should work out.
 The room temperature, if not at an ideal level and fluctuates a lot, can negatively affect the quality of a print and even make some fail.

 Is your bedroom humid?
 3D printing doesn’t tend to work very well in high humidity.
 When we sleep we let off quite a lot of heat which can increase the humidity of your bedroom and can ruin your filament when it soaks up the moisture in the air.

 A high level of humidity in a room where your printer is printing can leave filaments brittle and easily breakable.
 Now there is a big difference between which filaments will be affected by humidity.

 I wrote an article exactly about Why PLA Gets Brittle & Snaps which has good information and prevention methods.